Conservation of Fuel and Power

-For existing homes in Scotland, the Window Energy Rating (WER) is now an established route to compliance for replacement windows and windows for extensions.
-WER is a much more accurate indicator of the energy performance of a window than the simple U value because it takes into account a range of factors, including passive solar heat gain.
-We have explained WER in more detail in our Bulletin 3.
+For existing homes in Scotland, the Window Energy Rating (WER) is now an established route to compliance for replacement windows in dwellings and windows for extensions.
+WER is a better indicator of the energy performance of a window than the simple U value because it takes into account a range of factors, including passive solar heat gain.

 To view details of the full Pilkington range of Thermal Insulation glass, please click here.